tlswg/tls13-spec/draft-ietf-tls-tls13.md

 inter-connection mechanism for replay protection for data sent by the client in the first flight.

-The "masked_ticket_age" parameter in the client's "early_data" extension SHOULD be used by servers to limit the time over which the first flight might be replayed.
+The "ticket_age" parameter in the client's "early_data" extension SHOULD be used by servers to limit the time over which the first flight might be replayed.
 A server can store the time at which it sends a server configuration to a client, or encode the time in a ticket.
-Then, each time it receives an "early_data" extension, it can unmask the value and check to see if the value used by the client matches its expectations.
+Then, each time it receives an "early_data" extension, it can subtract the base value and check to see if the value used by the client matches its expectations.

-The unmasked value of "masked_ticket_age" will be shorter than the actual time elapsed on the server by a single round trip time.
+The ticket age (the value with "ticket_age_add" subtracted) provided by the client will be shorter than the actual time elapsed on the server by a single round trip time.
 This difference is comprised of the delay in sending the NewSessionTicket message to the client, plus the time taken to send the ClientHello to